Association to Advance Collegiate Schools of Business: History

-In January 2015 the Council for Higher Education Accreditation deferred recognition of the association pending satisfaction of its policy requirements, and in July its Committee on Recognition recommended that recognition be denied.
-The association withdrew from the council in September 2016.
-In 2019 it received ISO 9001 certification.
+In January 2015, the Council for Higher Education Accreditation deferred recognition of the association pending satisfaction of its policy requirements, and in July its Committee on Recognition recommended that recognition be denied on the basis that the AACSB had consistently failed to document that it was routinely providing "reliable information to the public on their performance, including student achievement" as CHEA requires.
+In September 2016, the association withdrew from the council.

+In 2019, it received ISO 9001 certification.

-Since June 2020, the organization’s chief executive officer is Caryn Beck-Dudley, who had previously been dean of the Leavey School of Business at Santa Clara University.
+Since June 2023, the organization's president and chief executive officer has been Lily Bi, who was previously an executive at the Institute of Internal Auditors.